antongunov/favicongrabber.com/server/api/README.md

 }
 ```

 Property `domain` contains the value of `:domain` parameter.
 The property `icons` contains an array of `icon` objects and may be empty.
-Any `icon` object can have three properties the values of which are strings.
+Any `icon` object can have three properties, the values of which are strings.

 Description properties of `icon` object:

-* property `src` contains absolute URL for a favicon image and is required and unique;
+* property `src` contains an absolute URL for a favicon image and is required and unique;
 * property `type` equals an [MIME-type](https://en.wikipedia.org/wiki/Media_type)'s favicon image;
 * property `sizes` contains size's favicon image and in a simple case has the following format: `HEIGHTxWIDTH` in pixels (for a full description, see [HTML5 Links](https://www.w3.org/TR/2011/WD-html5-20110113/links.html#attr-link-sizes)).